Costinbc/tweet-to-reel-worker/README.md

 Runpod worker for tweet-to-reel processing\
-Using FFMPEG with CUDA to create the videos
+Using CUDA FFMPEG to create the videos